klaytn/kips/KIPs/kip-82.md

     return (shares, remaining)
 ```

-The update is expected to increase the amount of per-block state changes by number of GCs.
-The increase should be reasonable since the amount is significantly smaller than Klaytn's transaction processing capability.
+The updated algorithm increases the balance of every GC member's reward account at every block.
+The performance impact should be reasonable since the number of GC members is significantly smaller than Klaytn's transaction processing capability.

-### Reward RPC
+### Reward JSON-RPC API

-A new JSON-RPC method is added to provide historic reward distribution details.
+A new JSON-RPC method should be added to provide historic reward distribution details.

 - Name: `klay_getRewards`
 - Description: Returns allocation details of reward distribution at the specified block.
 If the parameter is not set, returns a breakdown of reward distribution at the latest block.